CSpanias/usermin-rce/README.md

 **"Connection closed"**
 - This is expected behavior when the reverse shell is established
 - Check your listener for incoming connections

+**No reverse shell received**
+- Ensure your netcat listener is running: `nc -lvnp <port>`
+- Check firewall rules and network connectivity
+- Verify the target can reach your listener IP/port
+- Try different ports if 443 is blocked

 ### Debug Mode
 For additional debugging information, you can modify the script to enable verbose logging by adding debug print statements in the relevant methods.